 Because still, I’m human.

-Living borderless is rarely ever convenient, but when the hilltop is one that needs to be stood on and battled through, is it always worth it.
+Living borderless is rarely ever convenient, but isn't that the way of the Lord?
+Isn't that what sacrificial love is all about?
+But when there is a hilltop that needs to be stood on and battled through, is it always worth it.

-Whether it was standing my ground and acting on my rights to try for a home birth with my babies, or questioning the cultural norms of church and it’s definition of Christianity, or simply saying no to the crazy busy over-planned week and just staying home to hibernate with my husband and kids, going against the expectations of the ever-opinionated society in which we live has always been worth it.
+There's those daily battles (like getting out of bed and not eating an entire bucket of ice cream for supper - in front of my kids at least) and then there's those memorable ones.
+Like when I stood my ground and tried for a home birth with my babies, when I began questioning the cultural norms of church and it’s definition of community, and when I sometimes still have to simply say no to the crazy-busy-over-planned week and just stay home to hibernate with my husband and kids.
+Going against the expectations of the ever-opinionated society in which we live has always been worth it.

-So yah, living borderless is a tough choice some days.
-And yah, sometimes I’d rather bury my head in the sand, quite literally, than to make the choice to suit up and get on the field.
+So yah, living borderless is a tough choice some days, one I don't want to make.
+And yah, sometimes I’d rather bury my head in the sand, quite literally, than to suit up and get on the field.

-But those days when I choose to do living, borderless, they are the ones I often end up looking back on and smiling about - because if it is fueled by the fire of my heart, it is always. worth. the. struggle.
+But those days when I choose to do living, borderless, they are the ones I often end up looking back on and smiling about - because if it is fueled by the fire He ignites in my heart, it is always. worth. the. struggle.
+He is always enough.